hazzardweb/imagepicker-docs/installation.md

 - Opera
 - Safari 5+
 - IE8+

+Starting with version 47, Chrome requires a secure connection (SSL) in order to use the Webcam.
+Read more [here](https://sites.google.com/a/chromium.org/dev/Home/chromium-security/deprecating-powerful-features-on-insecure-origins).

 In Safari 5, IE8 and IE9 only the upload works due to no [XHR](http://caniuse.com/#search=XMLHttpRequest) support.